Living as an Adult with ADHD

 Crisis-level calm

-Many adults with ADHD do really great under pressure.
+Many adults with ADHD do well under pressure.

 “Deadlines really motivate me.
 Normal days feel ten times harder than emergencies.”

-Therapy helps you use your strengths instead of fighting your brain.
+Therapy can be a space to explore your strengths instead of fighting your brain.

 Household Ramps

-Small, low-effort shortcuts that remove friction and make daily life easier.
+Small, low-effort shortcuts that remove friction and can make daily life easier.

 Paper plates